WICG/background-fetch/README.md

 * `icons` - as provided.
 * `totalDownloadSize` - as provided.
 * `title` - as provided.
-* `fetches` - a sequence of objects, which have the following members:
+* `activeFetches` - a sequence of objects, which have the following members:
   * `request` - a [`Request`](https://fetch.spec.whatwg.org/#request-class).
   * `responseReady` - a promise for a [`Response`](https://fetch.spec.whatwg.org/#response-class).
 Rejects if the fetch has terminally failed.
 * `abort()` - abort the whole background fetch job.
 (Question: do we need this if each fetch is abortable?)